wolfv6/keybrd/README.md

 keybrd tutorial_1 shows how to build a breadboard keyboard.
 The remaining [keybrd tutorials](tutorials) show how to create custom keybrd firmware.

-Please ask questions in [keybrd library for keyboard firmware](geekhack todo) thread if something is not clear.
+Please ask questions in [keybrd firmware library](geekhack todo) thread if something is not clear.